 2. Front-end Usability

-The vast majority of people (~90%) prefer to browse websites in their native language, so translating your site is a great way to give those people what they want and improve your site’s user experience.
+The vast majority of people (9 out of 10 internet users) say that, when given the choice, they always visit a website in their own native language, so translating your site is a great way to give those people what they want and improve your site’s user experience.

 However, you can only make that happen if you make it easy for people to find their preferred language.

 Look for a tool that helps you add a front-end language switcher at a minimum.
-Some tools also let you automatically redirect visitors to their language based on their IP address or browser settings, which is how many large websites handle things (including Google).
+Some tools also let you detect user language automatically and redirect visitors to their language based on their IP address or browser settings, which is how many large websites handle things (including Google).

 3. Translation Completeness